VikSil/DevOps_with_Docker/Part1/Exercise_1.11/README.md

 >
 > You've completed the exercise when you see a 'Success' message in your browser.
 >
-> Submit the Dockerfile you used to run the container.
+> Submit the Dockerfile and the command you used to run the container.

 ## Solution